mkinney/gardening/plantings/README.md

 <br>[03/27/19 right 2](files/IMG_4755.jpg) and [03/27/19 all but bottom right](files/IMG_4756.jpg)
 <br>[04/02/19 right 2](files/IMG_4985.jpg) and [04/02/19 all but bottom right](files/IMG_4986.jpg)
 <br>[04/04/19 right 2](files/IMG_5002.jpg) and [04/04/19 all but bottom right](files/IMG_5003.jpg)
+<br>Ended up giving up on these.
+They were growing, but not really worth the effort.

 ## Celery
 * Early March 2019 - Planted [Seeds of Change Utah Celery](files/seeds_of_change_celery_front.jpg) ([back](files/seeds_of_change_celery_back.jpg)) seeds.
 They never sprouted.
 Not sure if medium was not moist enough, if I planted the seeds too deep, or if the seeds were duds.